 So you’re in your new home, which you own.
-You’re paying a mortgage for the first time, then theres bills, food, council tax, TV and phone.
+If you’re paying a mortgage for the first time, then there are bills, food, council tax, TV, cleaning products, phone, gutter repair, and garden maintenance.
 But also, you want to decorate too?!
 Where’s all this extra money coming from?!
 It is hard, but it is manageable if you try and be careful with your money.
-I’ve got a few tips that I’ve used over time to help us save money where we need.
-It can be tight, and depending on your circumstance you can certainly change your way of thinking with money to keep some extra cash in your pocket.
+I’ve got a few tips I’ve used to help us save money where we need.
+It can be tight, and depending on your circumstance you can change your way of thinking with money to keep some extra cash in your pocket.

 You can search for lots of these on Etsy.
 There’s loads of different types to help you save different amounts of money.
 It’s the kind of thing where you save a couple pounds a day or week, and over the year you get a healthy sum of money.
 It’s great to do this near the beginning of the year so you can save away for Christmas.
 But starting any time of year will of course benefit you anyways.
 Saving away what you can afford after your other spending habits will always put money in your pocket for those rainy days.
 Or perhaps to save up for something nice for the family to enjoy.